steelegbr/alldaydj/ReadMe.md

  - ADDJ_DB_PORT - The port to connect to the database on.
 Defaults to 5432.
  - ADDJ_LANG_CODE - The language code we're installed with.
 Defaults to en-gb.
  - ADDJ_TIMEZONE - The server timezone.
 Defaults to UTC.
- - ADDJ_USERS_DOMAIN - Base URL to match tenants on.
+ - ADDJ_USERS_DOMAIN - The URL the application is installed on.
  - ADDJ_RABBIT_HOST - The host RabbitMQ is running on.
 Defaults to localhost.
  - ADDJ_RABBIT_PORT - The port RabbitMQ is running on.
 Defaults to 5672.
  - ADDJ_RABBIT_USER - The username to log into RabbitMQ with.
 Defaults to "guest".